juspay/hyperswitch/config/deployments/README.md

   - consumer
   - producer

-Hyperswitch maintains 3 different environments for deployments under the `router` component, namely,
+We maintain configs for the `router` component for 3 different environments, namely,

 - Integration Test
 - Sandbox